- Medicare Part D prescription drug coverage

 What is the Medicare Part D drug benefit?

-Medicare Part D is the prescription drug benefit.
-Medicare Part D is offered to people who qualify for Medicare insurance.
+Medicare Part D is the prescription drug benefit, which is offered to people who qualify for Medicare insurance.
 People who have Medicare are called Medicare beneficiaries.

 Part D coverage may help you lower your prescription drug costs.
 It may also help protect you from higher costs in the future.
 It can also give you greater access to the drugs you need to stay well or treat an illness.